vega/vega/docs/docs/types.md

 }
 ```

-An _expr_ references provides an [expression](../expressions) string that should be evaluated once per datum:
+An _expr_ reference provides an [expression](../expressions) string that should be evaluated once per datum:

 {: .suppress-error}
 ```json